Best cheap Android phones 2024

 Fingerprint reader isn't easy to use

-Samsung offers a lot of smartphones for $200 with the new Galaxy A15 5G, making it an amazing budget option for your kids' first phone.
-A lot has been improved from the Galaxy A13 5G which used to be on our list, such as a better AMOLED display, the latest version of Android, quicker wired charging, and upgraded cameras.
+Samsung offers a lot of smartphone for $200 with the new Galaxy A15 5G, making it an amazing budget option for your kids' first phone.
+A lot has been improved from the Galaxy A14 5G which used to be on our list, such as a better AMOLED display, the latest version of Android, quicker wired charging, and upgraded cameras.

-The visual aspect has also been overhauled as the A15 5G looks more modern, and from the rear, it looks similar to Samsung's pricier A-series models or even its S series.
+The visual aspect has also been overhauled as the A15 5G looks more modern, and from the rear, it looks a bit similar to Samsung's pricier A-series or even the S-series smartphones.
 However, you can't expect anything more than a plastic build at this price, and the Blue Black colorway tends to look a bit cheap in our experience.

-Coming back to the positives, the 6.5-inch AMOLED display has a Full-HD resolution which means icons and text end up looking decently sharp.
-Colors are also vibrant and punchy, making it great for binge-watching videos.
+Coming back to the positives, the 6.5-inch AMOLED display has a Full HD resolution which means icons and text end up looking decently sharp.
+Colors are also vibrant and punchy, making the panel great for binge-watching videos.
 The MediaTek SoC can handle basic apps well enough, but the problem is the stingy 4GB of RAM which tends to make app-launching and multitasking painfully slow.
 Thankfully, a microSD card slot is supported for expanding the 128GB of storage.

 The cameras on the Galaxy A15 5G pleasantly surprised us.
-The main 50MP snapper can capture more than passable photos, and did the macro camera for a change.
+The main 50MP snapper captured more than passable photos, as did the macro camera for a change.
 The ultrawide was quite underwhelming, but at least it's there when you absolutely need it.
 Battery life is one of the main highlights of this phone.
 The 5,000mAh battery can easily get you through one full day, and maybe more depending on your usage.

 For more options in this price range, check out our guide to the best Android phones under $200.